AzadehJafariML/MarmoMind/README.md

 1. Detect a ready session.
-It watches the DICOM folder and the regressor folder (Condition onsets) and waits until both have arrived and the folders have gone quiet, so it never acts on a half-transferred run. (in the next updated version, the MarmoMind will be able to connect the data management server and download the raw data herself (she is a female agent))
+It watches the DICOM folder and the regressor folder (Condition onsets) and waits until both have arrived and the folders have gone quiet, so it never acts on a half-transferred run. (in the next versions, the MarmoMind will be able to connect the data management server and download the raw data herself (she is a female agent!))
 2. Parse the raw DICOM filenames and infer run order.
 It collects the series numbers, sorts them, and assigns the smallest to the phase-reverse (`ap`) and the rest to `r1, r2, r3...`.
 The order is inferred every time, never hardcoded, because the absolute series numbers change between sessions.
-This was the standard format we used in our lab for naming the raw data.
+This was the standard format I used for naming the raw data.
-3. Identify the monkey and look it up in the lab sheet to get its ID and its per-monkey tab. (in the next updated version, she will be able to be directly connected the GoogleSheet where we typically saved the information of the subjects)
+3. Identify the monkey and look it up in the lab sheet to get its ID and its per-monkey tab. (in the next versions, MarmoMind will be able to be directly connected the GoogleSheet where we typically saved the information of the subjects)
 4. Work out the next session number by reading the last one already in the sheet.
    The MarmoMind is not the only writer, so it continues the existing sequence rather than counting its own runs.